YehoanatnEzra/VPN-project/readme.md

 ## Task 1: Protocol Design

 Your first task is to think about the protocol you will use for the VPN.
-The only key material that the client and the server have when the processes start is the following:
+We will assume that the first message exchange between the client and server (i.e., the first message each way) is **authenticated** (Mallory will not interfere with it).
+You must use this message to send a single key in each direction.
+You can use this so that, at the end of the exchange:
 - `VPN_CLIENT` has `CLIENT_PRIVATE_KEY`, `CLIENT_PUBLIC_KEY`
 - `VPN_SERVER` has `SERVER_PRIVATE_KEY`, `SERVER_PUBLIC_KEY`.

 Using this information, you must devise:
 - A key exchange protocol that the client and server run to derive a shared secret key.